zabbix/zabbix/templates/media/discord/README.md

 3\.
 Setup your Discord webhook and press **Save**.
-<br>You can copy Discord webhook URL now or do it later with **Edit** button.
+<br>You can copy Discord webhook URL now or view it later by clicking on **Edit** button.

 [![](images/thumb.3.png?raw=true)](images/3.png)

 ## Setting up Zabbix Webhook
 1\.
 Before setting up Discord Webhook, you need to setup the global macro "{$ZABBIX.URL}", which must contain the URL to the Zabbix frontend.
 <br>The URL should be either an IP address, a fully qualified domain name or localhost.
-Protocol is is mandatory, port is optional.
+Specifying a protocol is mandatory, whereas port is optional.
 Good examples:<br>
 http://zabbix.com<br>
 https://zabbix.lan/<br>